 Fee-based printing: Rates apply to all individuals.

-- $1.00 per color page printed simplex (one side of one piece of paper) NOTE: color printing is available only to UD students, faculty, and staff using the computers in the Student Multimedia Design Center.
+- 50¢ per color page printed simplex (one side of one piece of paper) NOTE: all Library users are able to send jobs to the color printer, including those using public access stations on the First Floor.
+Payment is made using the “Color AND Black & White” release station in the Student Multimedia Design Center.

-Please confirm print options before releasing print jobs.
-Print jobs directed to the color printer cost $1.00 per page, even if the content is black and white.
+Please confirm print options before releasing print jobs, including final cost.
 Inform Library staff of any problems with printers and copiers when the problem occurs.
 Funds cannot be put back onto Library user’s cards or cash refunded after prints or copies are made.